bkhartmire/bkhartmire.github.io/_posts/2018-01-23-configuring_omniauth_with_devise.markdown

 ![Imgur](https://i.imgur.com/HyuC9XD.png)

-#from_omniauth makes the user information from the provider account accessible throughout the rest of your app.
+The .from_omniauth makes the user information from the provider account accessible throughout the rest of your app.

 **Step 8.**  Create a new controller to pass along the Omniauth callbacks.
 Create a new file called callbacks_controller.rb: